 In Alaska and Hawaii, you’re able to make a slightly higher income than in other states and still qualify.
 Your state Medicaid office can help you with the specific income limits based on how many people are in your family.

 - Birth control medicine and devices

-- Care at a rural health clinic
+- Care at rural and federally qualified health clinics

 - Care at many childbirth centers